David F. Levine: American Physical Therapy Association

-Levine is an active member in the American Physical Therapy Association (APTA).
-He has written home study courses for the APTA Orthopedic Section—including Biomechanics of Gait: Hip and Biomechanics of Gait: Knee—and was the subject matter expert for Basic Science for Animal Physical Therapists.
+Levine is an active member in the American Physical Therapy Association.
+He has written home study courses for their orthopedic section, including Biomechanics of Gait: Hip and Biomechanics of Gait: Knee—and was the subject matter expert for Basic Science for Animal Physical Therapists.

-He is currently the vice chair of the Evidence Based Practice Special Interest Group (EBP SIG), which is housed under the APTA Section on Research and has created curriculum guidelines for physical therapy schools around the nation.
+He is currently the vice chair of the Evidence Based Practice Special Interest Group, which is housed under the American Physical Therapy Association section on research and has created curriculum guidelines for physical therapy schools around the nation.

-In 2018, he was honored as a Catherine Worthingham Fellow of the American Physical Therapy Association (FAPTA).
+In 2018, he was honored as a Catherine Worthingham Fellow of the American Physical Therapy Association.
 This is the association's highest membership category, awarded to members who have "demonstrated unwavering efforts to advance the physical therapy profession for more than 15 years, prior to the time of nomination."

+World Physiotherapy

+As a board member of the International Society for Electrophysical Agents in Physiotherapy (ISEAP), Levine has spoken numerous times at World Physiotherapy events.

 Other research and scholarly works

 Levine is on the editorial board for PeerJ, an award-winning biological and medical science journal, as well as Frontiers in Veterinary Science.
 He is also an associate member of the allied health research unit at the University of Central Lancashire.

 He was an international key note speaker at the 2015 Connect Physiotherapy Conference that was hosted by the Australian Physiotherapy Association in Australia.